---

 ## Format

-The `nonce` format is application-defined when used as a challenge digest.
+The `witness` format is application-defined when used as a challenge digest.
 The protocol treats any 32-byte value identically and does not prescribe a format.
 Wallet and application standardization (e.g., a "Sign-In with Tempo" convention) is left to a separate document so it can evolve without protocol changes.

 ## Backward Compatibility

-- Existing key authorizations without the field continue to validate.
-The encoder MUST omit the trailing field when `nonce == bytes32(0)`, producing a byte-equivalent encoding to pre-TIP-1053 payloads.
+- Existing key authorizations without the field continue to validate and produce byte-equivalent encodings to pre-TIP-1053 payloads.

 # Invariants